Barco de Piedra

 WHAT MAKES THIS WINE UNIQUE?

-A singular location in the most prestigous district of Ribera del Duero.
-Estate owned and small production.
+This is a “no makeup” take on Tempranillo, grown in a single vineyard in the most prestigious district of Ribera del Duero.
+100% estate fruit, and small production.
 The vineyard is located 1.5 km north of the Duero River, 7 km east of the legendary Vega Sicilia and 4 km west of Pesquera.
-With minimal oak ageing this is a Ribera del Duero wine that shows depth and drinkability while young.
+With minimal oak ageing, the wine shows depth yet drinkability even while young, and does a very great job introducing this legendary region to new fans.

 2019 91VM; 2018 91 'Best Buy' W&S; 2016 92JS; 2014 90 VM; 2012 90RP